mlagunas/mlagunas.github.io/README.md

 This is the source code to Manuel Lagunas public website: https://mlagunas.me/.

-The code was originally copied from Jon Barron's (https://github.com/jonbarron/website).
+The code was originally forked from Jon Barron's (https://github.com/jonbarron/website).
 Feel free to clone this code for your own personal use.